any-docs/css/content/reference/properties/unicode-bidi/index.md

 - `normal`
   - The element does not offer an additional level of embedding with respect to the bidirectional algorithm.
 For inline elements, implicit reordering works across element boundaries.
 - `embed`
   - If the element is inline, this value opens an additional level of embedding with respect to the bidirectional algorithm.
-The direction of this embedding level is given by the {{Cssxref("direction")}} property.
+The direction of this embedding level is given by the `direction` property.
 - `bidi-override`
   - For inline elements this creates an override.
 For block container elements this creates an override for inline-level descendants not within another block container element.
-This means that inside the element, reordering is strictly in sequence according to the {{Cssxref("direction")}} property; the implicit part of the bidirectional algorithm is ignored.
+This means that inside the element, reordering is strictly in sequence according to the `direction` property; the implicit part of the bidirectional algorithm is ignored.
 - `isolate`
   - This keyword indicates that the element's container directionality should be calculated without considering the content of this element.
 The element is therefore _isolated_ from its siblings.
 When applying its bidirectional-resolution algorithm, its container element treats it as one or several `U+FFFC Object Replacement Character`, i.e., like an image.
 - `isolate-override`
   - This keyword applies the isolation behavior of the `isolate` keyword to the surrounding content and the override behavior of the `bidi-override` keyword to the inner content.
 - `plaintext`
-  - This keyword makes the elements directionality calculated without considering its parent bidirectional state or the value of the {{cssxref("direction")}} property.
+  - This keyword makes the elements directionality calculated without considering its parent bidirectional state or the value of the `direction` property.
 The directionality is calculated using the P2 and P3 rules of the Unicode Bidirectional Algorithm.
     This value allows the display of data that is already formatted using a tool following the Unicode Bidirectional Algorithm.

 ## Formal definition